xdanielgonzalez/simple_chrome_copy_paster/README.md

 # simple_chrome_copy_paster
-Chrome extension with a html demo file
+>Chrome extension with a html demo file to demo it can copy and paste text into different fields.
+A proof of concept for another program I would like to make

 This is a zip file of an unpacked chrome extension